United Kingdom prison population: Scotland

 Scotland recognized the growth in the prison population and acted accordingly to make adjustments to how the law was carried out so that the system operates efficiently.
 One of the actions made was to decrease the number of stop-and-searches and between the period of June 2015 and August 2016, there was reportedly an 81% decrease in those actions when statistics from 2014 were compared.

 Drug abusers

 The proportion of prisoners developing a drug abuse problem while incarcerated rose from 8.4% in 2013-2014 to nearly 15% in 2018–2019.
 Much of the prison system is badly equipped to disrupt illegal drug supply and security standards vary between prisons.
-Reform maintains prisons are overcrowded, staff retention is poor and using community sentences instead of prison for minor offenses would help.
-Aidan Shilson-Thomas of Reform said, “There must always be a place in prison for those who commit serious crimes.
-However, prison must also be an opportunity for inmates to change their behaviour.
-Stabilising the system means stemming the flow of drugs, reducing overcrowding, fixing the crumbling estate and improving officer retention.
-Its long-term sustainability requires a serious conversation about how many people we lock up and for how long.
-Failing to act will mean poorer social outcomes, more reoffending and ultimately huge costs to the taxpayer.”